Course Start Date

-This is a Full time face to face course.
-You will need to attend approximately 21 hours of class, over 3 days a week, for 8 weeks.
-As well as the in-class component, you will need to complete approximately 4 hours of other study per week.
+This is a full time blended course.
+You will need to attend approximately 21.5 hours of class, over 3 days a week, for 7 weeks.
+As well as the in-class component, you will need to complete approximately 3 hours of other study per week.

-You may also be required to complete approximately 5 hours of additional study each week outside of class hours, including private study and instrument practice, (independent study, research, practice and assignments).
+You may also be required to complete approximately 5 hours of additional study each week outside of class hours, including Private study, Instrument practice, assignment preparation

 IS THIS COURSE RIGHT FOR YOU?

 This course is designed for people who love music but have had limited to no experience in the field.
 Certificate II in Music will give you a fun and hands on introduction to performing in a band, writing songs and recording music whilst providing some insight into how the music industry works.
 Practical and enjoyable, this course is a great steppingstone to our Certificate III in Music Performance or Sound Production courses.

 As part of our commitment to providing a supportive learning environment, EORA has a dedicated Learning Centre which runs one day a week throughout the semester.
 The centre is facilitated by a teacher who can provide assistance with assessments and other support to help students complete work outside of class time.
 Music students also have access to instruments, computer labs and rehearsal spaces.

 We offer student services and study support to ensure you can achieve your goals.
 Learn about TAFE NSW Student Services

 As a TAFE NSW student in this course, you will have access to:

 - Smarthinking - after hours online study support service